mstoodle/jcon2024_workshop/Workshop_InstantOn/Section_3/README.md

 which shows the Liberty server you started in step 3 running with 99MB of memory or about the same memory as without using InstantOn.

-You can leave this podman stats command running for step 7.

-7. Hit control-C to stop the server.
+6. Hit control-C to stop the server.

-8. Start and stop the server a few times to get a feeling for how the startup time and memory consumption varies in different server instances.
+7. Start and stop the server a few times to get a feeling for how the startup time and memory consumption varies in different server instances.

-Repeat steps 3 and 7 a few times, noting the elapsed startup time in each run and checking the memory usage figure in the other terminal window you started in step 6.
+Repeat steps 3 and 6 a few times, noting the elapsed startup time in each run and checking the memory usage figure in the other terminal window you started in step 4.

 You won't see exactly the same time and memory usage in different runs, but the server startup time usually falls within a few tenths of a second and the memory usage is typically within a few MB.

 You can also try runs with 2 cores to see what affect the additional CPU resources has.

-	$ podman --runtime runc run \
+	$ podman run \
 	       --cpus=2 \
 	       --network=host \
 	       --cap-add=CHECKPOINT_RESTORE \
 	       --cap-add=SETPCAP \
-	       --security-opt seccomp=unconfined \
 	       --name=liberty_beforeappstart \
 	       --replace \
 	       liberty_beforeappstart